 5. Propagation conditions are set according to Annex B.0.

+6. UE location according to TS 38.508-1 [12] clause [TBD] is provided to the UE through AT commands or any other preconfigured means.

+7. Test equipment shall emulate Zero Doppler conditions in service link and Common TA delay according to SIB19 configuration in TS 38.508-1 [12].

-6. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On, Test Mode On and Test Loop Function On according to TS 38.508-1 [12] clause 4.5.
+8. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On, Test Mode On and Test Loop Function On according to TS 38.508-1 [12] clause 4.5.
 Message contents are defined in clause 6.2.1.4.3.